Moonshadow (comics): Publication history

 Moonshadow was originally a twelve-issue maxi-series published by Marvel Comics under its Epic imprint from 1985 to 1987.
 It was the first American comic book whose art was done entirely by painting.
 The series was subsequently reprinted as a single volume in 1989.
 Also in 1989, a limited edition hardcover was also released by Graphitti Designs.
 Only 1200 copies of this edition were published, each individually numbered and signed by DeMatteis and Muth.

 From 1994 to 1995, DC Comics published the individual issues as one of the first limited series of its Vertigo imprint, followed in 1997 by Farewell, Moonshadow, a one-issue sequel set years later, which acts as a coda to the series.
 The Compleat Moonshadow reprinted all of this material in 1998 with some textual revisions.

 In 2019, Dark Horse Comics reprinted The Compleat Moonshadow in a single hardcover volume, with a new introduction by DeMatteis, behind-the-scenes material, and all the covers of the Epic and Vertigo series.
+In 2025, Dark Horse reprinted Moonshadow: The Definitive Edition—Expanded, with a new painted cover and afterword by Muth, a new essay by DeMatteis, and an expanded bonus section featuring script pages and sketches.